jinhaworld/jekyll-theme-chirpy/_tabs/about.md

 I guess it's similar to how you expect to learn about someone after reading their blogs, and as the writer, conversely, you expect the readers to want to learn about yourself.

-Clearly, as you can tell, I've been bored and probably would have been for a while :) but I think that's going to change soon (I think).
+Clearly, as you can tell, I've been bored and probably for a while :)

 ༼ つ ◕_◕ ༽つ